Why an Easter Bunny Side Gig Could Be Your Golden Egg

 You don’t even have to memorize a script or practice a certain accent, since the Easter Bunny does not talk.

 Depending where you get a job, you may be provided with an Easter Bunny costume, but you might also choose to buy your own.
 If you want to buy one, you can find a few Easter Bunny costume options online for around $100.
 You will need to keep the head and hands of the costume on at all times while you’re working.

 Since you’ll be in costume, you can wear anything you want underneath.
 However, you’ll want to choose light clothing that will keep you cool!
 When I was the Easter Bunny, the costume quickly heated up, especially since I was lifting children on and off of my lap.
-Luckily, the costume I wore had a small fan on the inside, but it will get warm — plan accordingly.
+Luckily, the costume I wore had a small fan on the inside.
+Still, it gets warm -- plan accordingly.

-In my time as the Easter Bunny, I would work four hour shifts with a 15-minute break.
-This gave me the time to take the head off of the costume, cool off and relax for a few minutes.
+In my time as the Easter Bunny, I worked four-hour shifts with a 15-minute break.
+This gave me the time to take the head off the costume, cool off and relax for a few minutes.

-The nice thing about working as the Easter Bunny is that the company can hire multiple people for the role, unlike for Santa Claus positions, since kids won’t notice that there’s someone new inside the suit.
-Hiring multiple people for the same role helped the company guarantee they’d be able to schedule events every day, and it helped us workers avoid spending eight full hours inside the costume.
-Bonus: it means more jobs are available!
+The nice thing about working as the Easter Bunny is that unlike for Santa Claus positions, the company can hire multiple people for the role, since kids won’t notice that there’s someone new inside the suit.
+Hiring multiple people for the same role helped the company guarantee it would be able to schedule events every day, and it helped us workers avoid spending eight full hours inside the costume.
+Bonus: It means more jobs are available!

 Where You Could Work as the Easter Bunny

 Not sure where to start?
 For a typical Easter Bunny job like the one I did, where you won’t need your own costume, ask about opportunities at local stores that offer pictures with the Easter Bunny.